Liam-Mackey/phase-0/week-1/reflections.md

 -rm = removes a file
 -help = helps you figure out what command you are looking for, i.e lists all the most common commands.
 ###header for Forking and Cloning
+Instructions for forking and cloning a git repository:

+Log on to Github.com
+Find the repository you want to fork
+Click on the word fork in the upper right hand corner Once the repository has been forked copy the https clone url Get into the directory that you want to be in
+Then in your terminal write “git clone ” and then paste your url Then you are done
+To add a new repository simply modify steps 2 and 3 to be

+Click the + sign in the upper right hand corner
+Choose a name and preferences for your repository
+Then continue with steps 4-7 as above

+The main reason to fork a repository is to add to the code.
+If you created a whole new repository you would not have access to the code being worked on in the forked repository by others.
+Forking a repository allows you to copy the pre-existing code in the repository and then add on to it.
+By doing this many people can work on the same code.

+When setting up github and git I struggled with getting the proper syntax for git commands like git init or git add . these commands were confusing at first but after a while i succeeded in getting a good grasp on them.